Skip to content

 A CSV (Comma-Separated Values) file is a plain-text tabular format where each line is a row and fields are separated by a delimiter (typically a comma).

 KPG Run exports result data in CSV format.
-For each model (solver) and feature, results are stored in CSV files with a structure defined for each type, so users can analyze outputs.
+For each model, results are stored in CSV files with a predefined structure.

 Features: